 While summer and its many activities are coming to a close, there are other activities, like riding ATVs, that provide excitement and fun year-round.
-As is the case in most other activities, having the right precautions in place and a solid basic knowledge of the sport is worth it to make the time spent outdoors even better.
+As is the case in most other activities, having the right precautions in place, such as ATV insurance, and a solid basic knowledge of the sport is worth it to make the time spent outdoors even better.

 ATVs are operated much like motorcycles, but the vehicles are slower and have more than two wheels, contributing to a higher level of safety and stability.
 The four-wheeled ATVs are usually called quads, four-wheelers, or ATVs, and the three-wheeled versions are often called three-wheelers.